openvinotoolkit/model_server/docs/Contribution.md

 - Write a short description what the merge request introduces/improves
 - Always include unit tests when contributing new features
 - Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient tests
-- Include a license at the top of new files.
+- Include a license at the top of new files

 ## C++ Coding Style <a name="coding-style"></a>